rwalk/straw/README.md

   - Two flavors of streaming search bolts:
     - [Elasticsearch-Percolators](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html)
     - Pure Lucene with [Luwak](https://github.com/flaxsearch/luwak)
-  - Storm toplogy for streaming search and configuration management
+  - Storm topology for streaming search and configuration management
 - Scripts to populate document streams, including twitter API sampling utilities
 - Simple Python flask web UI
 - Testing and other utilities, including Docker components so that the entire topology can run on a local machine

-## Architechture
+## Architecture
 The core of the platform is an Apache Storm cluster which parallelizes the work of real-time streaming search.
 Internally, the Storm cluster consumes messages from a Kafka cluster and these messages are distributed to bolts which each contain a Lucene-Luwak index.
 The project contains a demo flask UI which handles subscriptions with a Redis PUBSUB system.

+The key layers of the system are:

+- Real-time ingestion via Kafka from a streaming source (e.g. Twitter firehose)
+- Storm cluster to distribute tweets from Kafka to workers.
+Each worker contains a Lucene instance with Luwak.
+- Publish-Subscribe system (Redis) which receives matches and delivers them back to the application server
+- Application server (Python Flask) who registers queries from the users and serves matches

 More about the architecture can be found at: http://straw.ryanwalker.us/about

 ## Getting started

+There are two options for running straw.
+For development, you can run a mini version of the entire platform on a single local machine.
+In local mode, dependent services run in Dockers.
+For production, you can deploy the system to the cloud.
+The project supports a fully automated deployment to AWS with fully customizable cluster configurations.

 ### Running locally

+Minimum supported requirements: Ubuntu 14.04 with Docker 1.8.0 or better

 UPDATE: I've added utility scripts to make launching the demo mode a bit simpler.
 Now, you can just do the following steps:

-1. PREREQUISITES: Install [docker-compose](http://docs.docker.com/compose/install/), redis-server, python-flask, and flask-ext-session.
-2. `cd local_demo`
+1. `cd local_demo`
+2. Install the prerequisites: `./prerequisites.sh`
 3. run `./launch_local_cluster.sh`
 4. In a separate shell, run `./launch_demo_ui.sh`
 5. In a separate shell, run `./mock_firehose.sh`
-6. Open a web broser and point to http://localhost:5000
+6. Open a web browser and point to [http://localhost:5000](http://localhost:5000)
 7. Type "Justin Bieber" or some other common twitter query (only 100k unique documents can be found in the mock stream).

-For reference, here are the old step by step launch instructions:
+For reference, here are the old step=by-step launch instructions:

 1. install [docker-compose](http://docs.docker.com/compose/install/) and redis-server
 2. run util/stage_demo_mode.sh  This will create dockers for Kafka with Zookeeper and Elasticsearch and will populate these services with some example data.
 [BUG: You may have to run this script twice!]
 3. cd src/storming_search OR src/luwak_search depending on which flavor of search you want to build
 4. run `mvn package`
 5. run `./run_luwak_topology.sh`.
 This will start the local storm cluster with the Luwak topology.
-6. In a seperate terminal, start the webserver frontend by calling ./run.py from src/frontend
+6. In a separate terminal, start the webserver frontend by calling ./run.py from src/frontend
 7. Open a browser and point to the frontend UI.
-By default: http://localhost:5000
+By default: [http://localhost:5000](http://localhost:5000)
 8. Enter a query that will likely generate lots of hits e.g. "Justin Bieber".
-Note: there are only 100,000k sampled tweeets included with the repo but there are utility scripts for collecting more.
+Note: there are only 100k sampled tweets included with the repo but there are utility scripts for collecting more.
 9. To start a simulated tweet stream, `cd util` and `./kafka_add_documents.sh`.

 ### Deploy to AWS
-#### Prequesites:
+#### Prerequisites:

-1. Install the aws cli
+1. Install the aws cli: `sudo apt-get install awscli`
-2. Install Python boto3
+2. Install Python boto3: `sudo pip3 install boto3`
-3. Set your default configurations by calling "aws configure"
+3. Set your default configurations by calling `aws configure`
 4. Modify the settings in `aws_config/straw_service_config.sh` to your own AWS account information and then
 ```
 source straw_service_config.sh